Molecular model

 A molecular model is a physical model of an atomistic system that represents molecules and their processes.
 They play an important role in understanding chemistry and generating and testing hypotheses.
 The creation of mathematical models of molecular properties and behavior is referred to as molecular modeling, and their graphical depiction is referred to as molecular graphics.

 The term, "molecular model" refer to systems that contain one or more explicit atoms (although solvent atoms may be represented implicitly) and where nuclear structure is neglected.
 The electronic structure is often also omitted unless it is necessary in illustrating the function of the molecule being modeled.

 Molecular models may be created for several reasons – as pedagogic tools for students or those unfamiliar with atomistic structures; as objects to generate or test theories (e.g., the structure of DNA); as analogue computers (e.g., for measuring distances and angles in flexible systems); or as aesthetically pleasing objects on the boundary of art and science.

 The construction of physical models is often a creative act, and many bespoke examples have been carefully created in the workshops of science departments.
 There is a very wide range of approaches to physical modeling, including ball-and-stick models available for purchase commercially, to molecular models created using 3D printers.
 The main strategy, initially in textbooks and research articles and more recently on computers.
 Molecular graphics has made the visualization of molecular models on computer hardware easier, more accessible, and inexpensive, although physical models are widely used to enhance the tactile and visual message being portrayed.

 History

-In the 1600s, Johannes Kepler speculated on the symmetry of snowflakes and also on the close packing of spherical objects such as fruit (this problem remained unsolved until very recently).
+In the 1600s, Johannes Kepler speculated on the symmetry of snowflakes and the close packing of spherical objects such as fruit.
 The symmetrical arrangement of closely packed spheres informed theories of molecular structure in the late 1800s, and many theories of crystallography and solid state inorganic structure used collections of equal and unequal spheres to simulate packing and predict structure.